ddsmlf/commit-generator/README.md

     python3 generate_code.py -d  # To generate documentation for a script python3 generate_code.py -c  # To clean the repository
-    python3 generate_code.py -u  # To update the code generation model
+    python3 generate_code.py -u  # To update the code generation model python3 generate_code.py -a  # To generate, fix, and document a script
     ```
 2. The script will:
     - Check and download the `deepseek-r1` model if necessary.